nextest-rs/nextest/internal-docs/releasing.md

     * For other crates, look at the version.
 3. Prepare changelogs.
 Every crate MUST have a changelog in the [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) format, updated to the latest version.
 If unreleased changelogs have been maintained, this can be as simple as adding a version header.

-(Don't bump the version -- this will be done in the step below.)
+(Don't bump the version in `Cargo.toml` -- this will be done in the step below.)

 ## II.
 Create and push tags